Elisabeth Moss: 1990–2006: Early roles and breakthrough

-2000s

 In 2002, Moss appeared in a commercial for Excedrin in which she directly addressed the audience about the medication's benefits for people who suffer from migraines.
 The spot proved enduringly popular and ran for several years, providing Moss with residual income as she struggled to make it as an actor.
 Moss appeared in Heart of America and three other films in 2004.
-That year, she made the movie Virgin, for which she was nominated for a 2004 Independent Spirit Award.
+That year, she made the film Virgin, for which she was nominated for an Independent Spirit Award.
 Moss also had a supporting part in Ron Howard's Western thriller The Missing (2003).

-Moss had a supporting role in the 2005–2006 horror series Invasion, and appeared in television again on a 2007 episode of Grey's Anatomy entitled "My Favorite Mistake", and on the series Medium opposite Patricia Arquette.
-She also appeared in Mary Lambert's 2007 horror film The Attic, the independent drama Day Zero (2007), and the 2008 drama El camino.
+Moss had a supporting role in the 2005–2006 horror series Invasion, and appeared in television again on a 2007 episode of Grey's Anatomy entitled "My Favorite Mistake".

+2007–2015: Mad Men and Broadway roles

-In 2006, she was cast as Peggy Olson, secretary-turned-copywriter in the AMC dramatic series Mad Men.
-Between 2009 and the series' final season in 2015, Moss was nominated for five Emmy awards for the role for Outstanding Lead Actress in a Drama Series.
-In 2010, she was nominated for the Outstanding Supporting Actress Emmy.
+From 2007 to 2015, she portrayed Peggy Olson, a secretary who evolves into a copywriter in the AMC dramatic series Mad Men.
+Between 2009 and the series' final season in 2015, Moss was nominated for five Primetime Emmy Awards for Outstanding Lead Actress in a Drama Series.
+She was also nominated for the Outstanding Supporting Actress Emmy in 2010.
 Reflecting on her casting in the series, Moss recalled: "I auditioned [for the role].
 There were scripts for two pilots that everyone was talking about at the time that were really good, and Mad Men was one of them."
+Moss has stated her favorite episode is "The Suitcase" (2010) from season 4.
+Moss stated, "It was just a sort of wonderful bubble of an episode.
+I relished it and I’m super proud of how it came out."
+Luke de Smet of Slant wrote of the episode, "'The Suitcase' made for some absolutely tremendous television.
+Don and Peggy’s respective breakdowns all but guarantee that this will be the Emmy tape for both Hamm and Moss".

 While a series regular on Mad Men, Moss made her Broadway debut in October 2008, playing the role of Karen in the 20th Anniversary revival of Speed-the-Plow by David Mamet.
-She then briefly appeared in the comedy film Did You Hear About the Morgans?
-(2009), playing Sarah Jessica Parker's assistant, followed by a part in the comedy Get Him to the Greek (2010) opposite Jonah Hill.
+In his review Ben Brantley of The New York Times acknowledged her role in Mad Men but noted "She definitely doesn’t just repeat what she does on television."
+He added, "Ms. Moss proves the lie in that assessment, bringing a naked clarity to her unvarnished, tinny-voiced Karen that makes the play hang together in ways it didn’t before."
+She then briefly appeared in the romantic comedy film Did You Hear About the Morgans?
+(2009), playing Sarah Jessica Parker's assistant.